ralflorent/namefully/usecases/readme.md

 # Use cases

-The part intends to explain how to use `namefully` and what to expect.
+This part of the utility intends to explain how to use `namefully` and what to expect the output to be.

 Run the following command: